asuresh8/CSCIE599-WebCrawler-Spring2019/README.md

     For processing urls
     ```
-    docker exec -i crawler /bin/bash -c "export URLS='http://google.com,https://cnn.com' && python app.py" # app.py or the script that should process the job
+    docker exec -i crawler /bin/bash -c "export URLS='http://google.com,https://cnn.com' && python app.py"
     ```
-    Note: anytime you need to process a different job id, change the value in the `export` command
+    Note: Change the value in the `export` command, for the URLS you want to process

 4. In order to reload code changes into the containers, run these comands: